chickensoft-games/GodotPackage/README.md

 ## 🚦 Test Coverage

 Code coverage requires a few `dotnet` global tools to be installed first.
 You should install these tools from the root of the project directory.

-The `nuget.config` file in the root of the project allows the correct version of `coverlet` to be installed from the coverlet nightly distributions.
-Overriding the coverlet version will be required [until coverlet releases a stable version with the fixes that allow it to work with Godot 4][coverlet-issues].

 ```sh
 dotnet tool install --global coverlet.console